RTEMS/rtems-docs/user/tools/tester.rst

 ---------

 The RTEMS Tester supports output in a machine parsable format.
-This can be enabled using the options "--report-path" and "--report-format".
+This can be enabled using the options ``--report-path`` and ``--report-format``.
 Currently, JSON output is supported using these options like so:
-'--report-path="report" --report-format=json'
+``--report-path="report" --report-format=json``

-This will produce a file "report.json" that contains output equivalent to the "failure" logging mode.
+This will produce a file ``report.json`` that contains output equivalent to the ``failure`` logging mode.

 Running Tests in Parallel
 -------------------------

 The RTEMS Tester supports parallel execution of tests by default.
-This only makes sense if the test back-end can run in parallel without resulting in resource contention.
-Simulators are an example of back-ends that can run in parallel.
+This only makes sense if the test back end can run in parallel without resulting in resource contention.
+Simulators are an example of back ends that can run in parallel.
 A hardware debug tool like a BDM or JTAG pod can manage only a single test at once so the tests need to be run one at a time.